-One of their studies is on how certain plants can remove harmful toxic elements from the air and improve our indoor environments.
+One of NASA’s studies is on how certain indoor plants can remove harmful toxic elements from the air and improve our indoor environments.

-When I saw the list, I realized that we actually have many of them growing at our home!
-Which makes me really excited to share with you from first hand experience!
+When I saw the list, I happily realized that many of these indoor plants are actually growing at our home!

-So here’s a collection of 12 easiest indoor plants, plus some tips and fun facts for you!
+So here’s a collection of 12 easiest indoor plants to grow, plus some helpful care tips for you!

 - they are extremely easy – almost impossible to kill really, and believe me I have killed plenty of plants, yet these have survived my brown thumbs

 - they are small to medium in size, so can be grown in small spaces

 - these house plants all require relatively low light – we may not notice it, but our indoor environments lack natural light, which is why so many indoor plants look stressed and gets sick with mildew or bugs even when you have been good with watering!

 Ready to meet some new friends?